Bed (Nicki Minaj song): Critical reception

 Joshua Copperman of Spin called the song "charming", "raunchy", and "forceful", and described the instrumental as "cloudy but decidedly pretty".
 He found it nearly identical to Troye Sivan's "Dance to This", which is "danceable" in opposite to "Bed" which "buries its groove in pure atmosphere".
 Mitch Findlay of HotNewHipHop said the song is "a breezy addition to Queen, an obligatory radio effort, tailor made for summer play."
-He adds that the track "serves as intimate companion piece to "Rich Sex", and will no doubt appeal to a different set of ears."
+He adds that the track "serves as intimate companion piece to 'Rich Sex', and will no doubt appeal to a different set of ears."
 Mackenzie Cummings-Grady of Billboard finds that the "bouncy bop" nature of the song shows that "the album, like Minaj's previous efforts, will be a combination of club-ready pop and hardcore hip hop."

 Commercial performance

 "Bed" debuted at number 43 on the US Billboard Hot 100 after a full week of tracking, with 19,000 downloads sold and 12 million streams.
 The song became Minaj's 91st entry on the chart, extending her record for most Hot 100 visits among women and tying James Brown for the seventh-best sum overall.
 It fell 24 positions to number 67 in its second week.
 In its fourth week, it rose to number 48, and later reached a peak of number 42 after her album Queen was released.

-Outside the United States, "Bed" also reached the top 20 in Australia, Scotland, and the United Kingdom.